Abkhazia: Administrative divisions

-The Republic of Abkhazia is divided into seven raions named after their primary cities: Gagra, Gudauta, Sukhumi, Ochamchira, Gulripshi, Tkvarcheli and Gali.
+The Republic of Abkhazia is divided into seven raions (districts) named after their primary cities: Gagra, Gudauta, Sukhumi, Ochamchira, Gulripshi, Tkvarcheli and Gali.
 These districts remain mostly unchanged since the break-up of the Soviet Union, with the exception of the Tkvarcheli District, created in 1995 from parts of the Ochamchira and Gali districts.

 The President of the Republic appoints districts' heads from those elected to the districts' assemblies.
 There are elected village assemblies whose heads are appointed by the districts' heads.

 The administrative subdivisions under Georgian law are identical to the ones outlined above, except for the new Tkvarcheli district.

 Military

 The Abkhazian Armed Forces are the military of the Republic of Abkhazia.
 The basis of the Abkhazian armed forces was formed by the ethnically Abkhaz National Guard, which was established in early 1992.
 Most of their weapons come from the former Russian airborne division base in Gudauta.
 The Abkhazian military is primarily a ground force, but includes small sea and air units.
 Russia deploys its own military units as part of the 7th Military Base in Abkhazia.
 These units are reportedly subordinate to the Russian 49th Army and include both ground elements and air defence assets.

 The Abkhazian Armed Forces are composed of: